What You Have to Offer

 We need Christian thinkers in every corner of the public square who can intelligently and boldly contend for the faith.
 We are not entering a season as a convention or as a culture where we can retreat to comfortable church bubbles.
 For those of us in seminary, we have to be equipped to engage our often hostile culture with the gospel well.
 If that task sounds daunting, it is; but I’ve been told that the gates of hell will not prevail against it.

-Dave Hughes is a member of the CFC Mentorship Program.
-This year’s theme is faith and the public square.
+Dave Hughes was a member of the CFC Mentorship Program.